TCGV/blog/_posts/2023-04-10-the-burden-of-complexity.md

   <br><label style="font-size: 12px;">Figure 1.
 The Complexity Burden Diagram</label>
 </p>

-First, some definitions:
+From the diagram:

-* The <b style="color:blue">Complexity Burden</b> curve represents the theoretical amount of effort spent servicing complexity, as oposed to productive work.
-This is an inevitable aspect of software development and can manifest in various forms, including spending time understanding and working with complex code, encountering more intricate bugs and errors, struggling to onboard new team members due to excessively elaborate designs, amog others.
+* The <b style="color:blue">Complexity Burden</b> curve represents the theoretical amount of necessary effort spent servicing complexity, as oposed to productive work.
+This is an inevitable aspect of software development and can manifest in various forms, including spending time understanding and working with complex code, encountering more intricate bugs and errors, struggling to onboard new team members due to excessively elaborate designs, among others.

 * The <b style="color:gray">Team's Capacity</b> line is the maximum amount of effort the team is able to provide, which varies over time and can be influenced by factors such as changes in the product development process, team size, and efforts to eliminate toil [1].
 Additionally, reductions in the complexity burden of a project can unlock productivity, influencing the team's capacity as well.

 * The <b style="color:gray">Complexity Threshold</b> represents the point where the team's capacity becomes equal to the complexity burden.
 In this theoretical situation, the team is only allocating capacity towards servicing complexity.
 Value delivery is compromised.

-Now that we have these definitions in place, let's review the two colored zones depicted in the diagram.
+With these definitions in place, let's review the two colored zones depicted in the diagram.

 <h2>The Improvment Zone</h2>